adinata15/wiridis_intern/coding_standard.md

    ```

 2. Create a `.eslintrc.json` configuration file
-Create a configuration file for ESLint with the following contents:
+Create a configuration file for Prettier with the following contents:
    ```
    {
      "env": {